IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. If all goes well you should be on the manage screen for your new service.
 Click the "LAUNCH" button to see the dashboard for your network.
 	- You should see a few peers listed in the first table
-	- from here you can monitor if your peers crash, if the chaincode containers are running, and view logs for all
+	- From here you can monitor if your peers crash, if the chaincode containers are running, and view logs for all

 ![](/doc_images/bluemix_ibc4.png)

 ![](/doc_images/bluemix_ibc5.png)

-(Note if you find yourself on the Bluemix Dashboard and want to get back to this service screen just click the tile name "myblockchain" in the "Services" section)
+(Note if you find yourself on the main Bluemix Dashboard and want to get back to this service screen just click the tile name "myblockchain" in the "Services" section)

-The network is all setup.
-Now we need to copy the peer data and pass it to our application (only need this step if we run the app locally).
+The network is all setup.  **Now we need to copy the peer data and pass it to our marbles node.js application** (only need this step if we run the app locally).

 1. Go back to your Bluemix Dashboard page
 1. Click the "myblockchain" tile in you Bluemix Dashboard
 1. Click the "Service Credentials" link on the left
 1. Copy the value of the whole JSON object to the `mycreds.json` file in the root of this project.
 	1. If for some reason you don't see any credentials click the "ADD CREDENTIALS" button and let the page refresh

+1. continue (here)[#run]

 #<a name="run"></a>Run Marbles on Local Machine
 Now we are ready to work on the application!